Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 ## Mitigations
-- Scanning through a computer system to see if is running a service called `MalService` then it implies the machine is infected
+- Scanning through a computer system process monitor to see if is running a service called svchost then it implies it gets the capabilty of installing services to infect machine it executes on.

 ## Evidence